Naereen/MiniPy-interpreter-in-OCaml/README.md

 ## Screenshots

+Here is an example of using the [MiniPy OCaml console](https://perso.crans.org/besson/publis/MiniPy/console.html), to define a `sum` function.
+It shows that a lot of basic construct of the Python language are supported, but almost no functions from the standard library are available:

 ![Screenshot showing the use of MiniPy OCaml console (console.html)](./screenshots/screenshots_minipy_ocaml_1.png)

+Here is a second example, using the [MiniPy OCaml editor](https://perso.crans.org/besson/publis/MiniPy/editor.html), loaded with one of the example files, showing a Eratosthene Sieve to detect prime numbers:

 ![Screenshot showing the use of MiniPy OCaml editor (editor.html)](./screenshots/screenshots_minipy_ocaml_2.png)

+Here is a third and last example, using the [MiniPy OCaml editor](https://perso.crans.org/besson/publis/MiniPy/editor.html), loaded with one of the example files, showing the prime decompositions of integers.
+I added a few comments (`# blabla`) to show some features supported by MiniPy:

 ![Screenshot showing the use of MiniPy OCaml editor (editor.html)](./screenshots/screenshots_minipy_ocaml_3.png)